Eisenstein series on arithmetic quotients of rank 2 Kac--Moody groups over finite fields: Operators and functions on the Tits building

-Let $X=X_{q+1}$ be the $(q+1)$--homogeneous tree.
-In this section, we describe certain operators on the vertices of $X$ that we will use to define Eisenstein series on quotients of $X$ by subgroups of the Kac--Moody group $G$.
+In this section, we define a character on the vertices of the tree $X$ associated with $G$ that we will use to define Eisenstein series on quotients of $X$ by subgroups of the Kac--Moody group $G$.